Gary Linnen: Unlocking the Power of Peer Leaders

 But that is,

 it's not going anywhere.
-Secondly, though, the challenge with that is that our young folks use social media for both public and private use.
+Secondly, though, the challenge with that is that our young folks use social media for both.

-And so how do we educate folks to say, you know, colleges want your handle?
+And so how do we educate folks to say, you know, colleges want your handle.
 Why?
 Because they're looking at like, what type of person are you?

 Chime is changing the way people bank.
 Fee-free and smarter banking built just for you.

-And I will tell you straight up: my younger self would have benefited from this.
+And I will tell you straight up, my younger self would have benefited from this.

 I used to get crushed by old school banks with overdraft fees and monthly fees.
 Chime flips all of that on its head.